University of Birmingham: Expansion

 In 1939, the Barber Institute of Fine Arts, designed by Robert Atkinson, was opened.
 In 1956, the first MSc programme in Geotechnical Engineering commenced under the title of "Foundation Engineering", and has been run annually at the university since.

+Sir Raymond Priestley, vice-chancellor in 1938, helped establish the first undergraduate courses in Physical Education in 1946, developed their sports facilities – starting with the gymnasium in 1939, and made participation in recreational sport compulsory for all new undergraduates from 1940 to 1968.
+Birmingham became the first UK university to offer a sports degree.

 The UK's longest-running MSc programme in Physics and Technology of Nuclear Reactors also started at the university in 1956, the same year that the world's first commercial nuclear power station was opened at Calder Hall in Cumbria.

 In 1957, Sir Hugh Casson and Neville Conder were asked by the university to prepare a masterplan on the site of the original 1900 buildings which were incomplete.
 The university drafted in other architects to amend the masterplan produced by the group.
 During the 1960s, the university constructed numerous large buildings, expanding the campus.
 In 1963, the university helped in the establishment of the faculty of medicine at the University of Rhodesia, now the University of Zimbabwe (UZ).
 UZ is now independent but both institutions maintain relations through student exchange programmes.

 Birmingham also supported the creation of Keele University (formerly University College of North Staffordshire) and the University of Warwick under the Vice-Chancellorship of Sir Robert Aitken who acted as 'godfather' to the University of Warwick.
 The initial plan was to establish a satellite university college in Coventry but Aitken advised an independent initiative to the University Grants Committee.

 Malcolm X, the Afro-American human rights activist, addressed the University Debating Society in 1965.